BA (Hons) Media Production

 Teaching & Assessment

-There is a range of assessment methods used for this course including creating music productions, essays, work-based learning, portfolios, reports and presentations.
+There are a range of assessment methods used for this course including creating media productions, blogs, podcasts, work-based learning, portfolios, reports and presentations.

 In addition to lectures and workshops, students on this course are encouraged to explore this vital facility for their own projects to enhance and support learning and development.